dsmrreader/dsmr-reader/README.md

 ```

 #### Sudo ####
-This will allow you to use sudo: `apt-get install sudo`  *(headless only)*
+This will allow you to use sudo: `apt-get install -y sudo`  *(headless only)*

 #### Text editor ####
-My favorite is VIM, but just choose your own: `sudo apt-get install vim`
+My favorite is VIM, but just choose your own: `sudo apt-get install -y vim`

 #### Updates ####
 Make sure you are up to date: